Textualize/textual/docs/widgets/tabs.md

 Tabs may be added dynamically with the [add_tab][textual.widgets.Tabs.add_tab] method, which accepts strings, [Text][rich.text.Text], or [Tab][textual.widgets.Tab] objects.

+You can also customize the position of the added tab by passing an optional `before` or `after` parameter that is passed down to the underlying mount operation.

 ## Example

 The following example adds a `Tabs` widget above a text label.
 Press ++a++ to add a tab, ++c++ to clear the tabs.